Extension Urban Entomology

 Master Volunteer Entomology Specialist Training Information - a resource for information on training including a full listing of schedules.

-Mosquito Safari Website - a site built to teach visitors about mosquitoes and mosquito control methods (under construction as of 3-20-17)
+Mosquito Safari Website - a site built to teach visitors about mosquitoes and mosquito control methods.

 Dr. Merchant's pest control blog - a blog specifically for industry professionals that welcomes other enthusiasts

-IPM Experience house website - a website offering an event schedule and overviews on this exciting new facility for training Pest Management Professionals.
+IPM Experience house website - a website offering an event schedule and overviews of the premier facility for training Pest Management Professionals.